dimyG/jekyll-theme-chirpy/_posts/2021-04-23-maximizing-wealth-creation.md

 of abundance, freedom, peace, happiness, eternal youth and unlimited potential.

 ## Enlarging and improving the pie, upgrades money
-If we can agree that this is a fair goal to pursue, we would probably also agree that if the collected money is used to increase the wealth creation rate, then this artificial wealth limit might be something positive.
+If we can agree that this is a fair goal to pursue, we would probably also agree that if the collected funds are used in a way that increases the wealth creation rate more than not collecting them at all, then this artificial limit to the top might be something positive.
-Not only for humanity as a whole, but for the taxed individuals too despite the fact that they will possess a lower part of the total wealth in the new wealth state (percentage wise and/or in absolute terms).
-The reason is that the remaining of their money will have been magically upgraded, or in conventional terms, the purchasing power of the money would have been increased.
+Not only for humanity as a whole, but for the taxed individuals too despite the fact that they will possess a smaller slice of the total wealth in the new wealth state.
+The reason is that the remaining of their money will have been magically upgraded, or in conventional terms, the purchasing power of money would have been increased.

 This can become more clear if we think of an extreme example.
 Let's compare a Pharaoh of ancient Egypt with a humble modern day millionaire.
 Which one would you prefer to be?
 The Pharaoh might own half the world's wealth, but his wealth, represented by the money he owns, can't purchase a car, air conditioning, antibiotics, not even sunglasses.
 You get the point.
-Despite the fact that the modern day millionaire owns just a tiny fraction of our world's wealth, his money are vastly superior from the Pharaoh's money.
+Despite the fact that the modern day millionaire owns just a tiny fraction of our world's wealth, his money is vastly superior in comparison with the Pharaoh's money.
 We compare two wealth states with thousands of years of distance with each other, and the humongous wealth difference makes the point clear.
 I think that nowadays we can make meaningful wealth comparisons between let's say, 10 or 15 year checkpoints.
 No matter how much money you had 15 years ago at 2005, you couldn't buy a smartphone because there was none.
 And 15 years before that you wouldn't know what the internet is let alone using it.
+These new products and services are the result of a wealth creation process.

 [comment]: <> (To understand this, let's assume )
 [comment]: <> (for simplicity, that the monetary base is constant, meaning that the total wealth is )